 What would you say to someone reading this who is taking a CareerFoundry program now?
 Do you have any advice to share?

 You’ve got to set small targets for yourself and try not to feel too overwhelmed about the volume of work, because there is a huge amount to get through.
 If you aren’t working a full-time role, treat CareerFoundry as the normal hours you might work, say Monday to Friday, and perhaps the odd weekend here and there.
 Work in small, manageable chunks—that was the best way for me.
-And that’s the way the course is designed, so it’s difficult to feel too overwhelmed if you take it one step at a time.

-That sounds like great advice.
 What would you say has been the biggest challenge or learning curve for you during this time?

 I can get quite frustrated and can be quite impatient at times.
 Since re-training and starting working at The Telegraph, I’ve learned to trust the process.
 I used to be the kind of person that got very frustrated if I couldn’t understand something straight away or at least, you know, after a couple of times of explaining.
 I’m definitely much, much better at that now.
 I think that partly just comes with maturing as a person and gaining more experience, but also with the skills that CareerFoundry teaches you.